mark-p7/Anony/README.md

    - `DISCORD_SECRET_TOKEN` is the token for your Discord bot.
 You can obtain this token from the Discord Developer Portal.
    - `BOT_PREFIX` is the command prefix for the bot.
 This can be changed to any prefix of your choosing.

-4. Start the bot by running `npm run start`
+4. Start the bot by running `npm run dev`

 ## Usage